The IMS GPS

-Speaking of standards the IMS Forum has been very busy since the last issue getting a bakeoff ready and they have also put out a great FAQ on IMS -- basically everything you wanted to know but were afraid to (or didn’t know who to) ask.
-See www.imsforum.org
+Speaking of standards the IMS Forum has been very busy since the last issue getting a bakeoff ready and they have also put out a great FAQ on IMS — basically everything you wanted to know but were afraid to (or didn’t know who to) ask.
+See www.imsforum.org for details.

 It seems like a good tool for addressing IMS interoperability testing challenges because it allows users to add, remove and customize protocol message headers and payloads.
 The tool also allows engineers to define and create any protocol call flow using any mix of protocols.